RanLongUoE/ranlonguoe.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physcia, Tsinghua Univeristy, Beijing, 2015
+* B.S. in Mathematics and Physics, Tsinghua Univeristy, Beijing, 2019
-* Ph.D in informatics, the University of Edinburgh, Edinburgh, 2023 (expected)
+* Ph.D in Informatics, the University of Edinburgh, Edinburgh, 2023 (expected)

 Work experience
 ======